That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Scaling Health: Maximum health from Heart Containers is capped at 15.
 - LB: Remove Beast Pit
 - BiS: Remove Scorched woodset.
+- Hex Casting: You no longer spawn with a Hex Notebook.
-- GS: Holding a Staff or the Hex Notebook allows you to gain Hex-related Gamestages. *The amethyst pulses in tune with your thoughts...*
+- GS: Crafting a Staff or the Hex Notebook allows you to gain Hex-related Gamestages. *The amethyst pulses in tune with your thoughts...*
 - GS: Each Miniboss unlocks new Spells.
-If given a Scroll: *You reel with the knowledge bestowed by the Great Mind's passing...*
   L> Phoenix: Allows casting of Altiora and the Flight spells.
 If not already learned, gives an Altiora scroll to the player. *For a moment, there, you thought you had wings.*
   L> Troll: Allows casting of the Zeniths.
 If not already learned, grants Strength + 1 random Zenith.
 Future killed trolls grant a random unlearned Zenith. *It burns in you, until you outshine the Sun.*
-  L> Sea Serpent: Allows casting of the Weather spells.
-If not already learned, gives all three Weather scrolls to the player. *What is weather, but the tides of the air?*
+  L> Sea Serpent: Allows casting of the Wisp spells.
+If not already learned, gives a Consume, Create Cyclic, and Create Projectile scroll to the player. *Shards of memories, they flock to you, ride in your slipstream and the currents you create.*
   L> Ender Dragon: Allows casting of the Gate and Teleportation spells.
-If not already learned, gives a Gate and Greater Teleport scroll to the player. *You are everywhere, and nowhere.*
+If not already learned, gives a Gate and Greater Teleport scroll to the player. *You are everywhere, and nowhere.
+Breathe.
+Dream.*
   L> Pumpkinhead: Allows casting of the Sentinel spells.
 If not already learned, gives the Greater Sentinel spell to the player. *The spirits listen and bend to your will.*
   L> Wither: Allows casting of Flay Mind.
 If not already learned, gives the Flay Mind scroll to the player. *You freeze under a tide of foreign power, fueled by stolen souls.*
+  L> Fire Dragon: Allows casting of Create Lava.
+If not already learned, gives the Create Lava scroll to the player. *You roar, in the burned husk of a forest, your claim, your mark upon the world.*
+  L> Ice Dragon: Allows casting of Accelerate.
+If not already learned, gives the Accelerate scroll to the player. *The slow, grinding advance of centuries.
+So much like a glacier.
+If you control the ice, why can't you control time?*
+  L> Lightning Dragon: Allows casting of the Weather spells.
+If not already learned, gives Weather spell scrolls to the player. *Lightning dances between your spines and rain follows in your wake.*